 - Providing a van pass for door-to-door service on campus

 - Allowing routine break times for medication purposes

 - Making facilities readily accessible to and usable

 - Modifying training materials or policies

 Note: Students may need accommodations in two different areas: the academic setting and/or the workplace setting.
-Please consult the Office of Disability Services website for reasonable accommodations in the academic classroom setting: http://ods.utk.edu/ .
+Please consult Student Disability Services (SDS) website for reasonable accommodations in the academic classroom setting: http://sds.utk.edu/ .
 If a student (including GTA, GRA, or GA) has questions about accommodations at the workplace, he or she should consult with the Office of Equity and Diversity (974-2498).

 - When is the University required to consider reasonable accommodations?

 The University is obligated to consider reasonable accommodations only for the known disabilities of an otherwise qualified employee or student.
 In general, it is the responsibility of the employee or student to make their disability status and need for an accommodation known to the appropriate University official.
 Employees should contact OED (974-2498) or notify their supervisor and ask the supervisor to contact OED to begin an interactive process with all appropriate parties.
-Students should register with the Office of Disability Services.
+Students should register with Student Disability Services (SDS).

 - What is an “interactive process”?